E Komo Mai!

 We create with attention to detail, design to be coveted, and produce quality that can be passed down generations.
 We love the feel of authentic and slow.
 We don’t do disposable or fast.

 We like to support our own so we use domestic labor for production and all our metals are sourced from the US.
 And we make decisions with the impacts of what we do in mind – opting for non-toxic processes and reusable, recyclable packaging.
 (Read more here.)
 We live on a small rock in the middle of the ocean, these choices matter.

 Our designs are conceived underwater.
-After selecting (and usually photographing) a subject, we make sketchs from various angles before carefully carving and sculpting it in a hard jeweler’s wax.
+After selecting (and usually photographing) a subject, we make sketches from various angles before carefully carving and sculpting it in a hard jeweler’s wax.
 These small scale sculptures are prepped, given a surface finish, and cast in silver; master castings get many iterations of ever finer files, sandpaper, and polishing compounds.
-Watch the video to see a bit of how we make a master for casting in silver.

-We make silicone molds from masters and sometimes use castings to fabricate larger pieces of jewelry like our Zoanthid bracelet (below left).
+Click below to explore some of the work we do to prepare wax for casting: making a master, injecting a mold, and cleaning waxes.
+We make silicone molds from a master model and sometimes use castings to fabricate larger pieces of jewelry like our Zoanthid bracelet (below left).
 Others designs are polished and finished as a single piece like the octopus bangle (below right).
-Every item is hand-finished at each stage – the process is surprisingly labor-intensive.
+Every item is hand-finished at each stage, with care and attention – we want it to be loved and have a very long life!

 Shera Mercer is an ocean-obsessed designer, maker & underwater photographer based in Hawaii.
 Despite starting silversmithing at 17, she found herself in corporate life in the US and the UK.
 After working extensively in Europe, the Middle East, Japan, Mexico and the US, she decided to hang up her business suits in favor of wetsuits and now dives every week in the blue of the Pacific with her husband Joe.